-Looking to make life easier with a new baby?
-Check out these baby must haves: products and tools to save time and add convenience to your parenting days.
+Looking to make life easier with a baby?
+Check out these newborn baby must haves that will make your life easier, save time and add convenience to your baby days.

 It seemed like every time I brought a baby home, there was always something else besides the baby to make life harder.